yarbshk/vue-formly-buefy/docs/home.md

 ## Overview
 The plugin consists from the following conditional parts:
-1. **Form Components** (Autocomplete, Checkbox, Input, Radio, Select and Switch).
-Everything is simple here, it's components which get user input or interact with one by using standard UI form elements.
+1. **Fields** (Autocomplete, Checkbox, Datepicker, Input, Radio, Select, Switch, Taginput, Timepicker and Upload).
+Everything is simple here, it's the form fields that get user input or interact with one by using standard UI form elements such as inputs, textareas, etc.
-2. **Field Wrappers** (Field).
-Components which wrap another components.
-Use it when you need to wrap the form components by a parent component with tricky opportunities too often.
-When the opportunities of the parent component are primitive it's recommended to use the [standard Formly wrapper](https://matt-sanders.gitbooks.io/vue-formly/content/v/2.0/how_to_use/advanced_form_layouts.html) (e.g. `wrapper: '<div class="block"></div>'`).
+2. **Wrappers** (Block, Field).
+This components wrap the fields to extend their functionality or change behavior.
+Use ones when you need, for example, to show errors of the field(s) or modify display properties of the set of fields or something else of the same kind.
+It's recommended to use the [wrapper](https://matt-sanders.gitbooks.io/vue-formly/content/v/2.0/how_to_use/advanced_form_layouts.html) (builtin attribute) when the business logic are missing at all.
-3. **Plain Controls** (Span and Button).
-It's used as controls of the form components.
+3. **Controls** (Area, Button, Span and UploadList).
+It's used as controls for the [Field](https://buefy.github.io/#/documentation/field) or another component(s).

 It's necessary to **understand the purpose** of the foregoing parts to be able to quick setup a form.

 ## Getting started
 The plugin's API are so simple therefore it's easy to use.
 To configure a form first of all it's need to config the fields.
-It should be done with a configuration object for each field:
+It should be done with a configuration object for each field.
+Please, look at the following examples to have an insight:
 ```javascript
 ...
 fields: [